L-R: Marcos, Lennart, Dan, Euan, Ai-Lan, Conor, Claire, Calvin

 Euan graduated from Heriot-Watt with an MChem degree in Chemistry in 2016, completing his masters project within the Lee group.
 He is currently a first year PhD student on the CRITICAT CDT programme.

-Bryan is a final year MChem project student working on Pd catalysis.
+Lennart is a final year MChem project student working on Pd catalysis.